Brendan Fraser Is Open to a Fourth 'Mummy' Movie

 Tim Allen on Bringing Back 'The Santa Clause' and Daughter Joini…

-"I don’t know how it would work,” Fraser told Variety in an interview published Wednesday.
+"I don’t know how it would work,” Fraser tells Variety in an interview published Wednesday.
 “But I’d be open to it if someone came up with the right conceit.”

-When the franchise was rebooted in 2017, it was Tom Cruise who took on the challenge of playing the lead in the new Mummy film.
-The movie performed so poorly at the box office -- leading all plans for more films in the in the Dark Universe series to be canceled -- and Fraser explained why he believes the reboot flopped.
+When the franchise was rebooted in 2017, it was Tom Cruise who took on the challenge of playing the lead in the Mummy film.
+However, the movie performed poorly at the box office -- leading all plans for more films in the Dark Universe series to be canceled -- and Fraser explains why he believes the reboot flopped.

-“I know how difficult it is to pull it off,” Fraser added.
+“I know how difficult it is to pull it off,” Fraser adds.
 “I tried to do it three times.”

 More recently, Fraser transformed into a 600-pound man for Darren Aronofsky's The Whale, which landed him a six-minute standing ovation when it debuted at the 2022 Venice Film Festival last month.
 In videos that surfaced online of the touching moment, Fraser can be seen getting visibly emotional as the crowd cheers.